 Middle Easterners love meatballs.
 They eat them grilled on kebabs, baked in the oven and simmered in fragrant tomato sauce.
 You'll see a lot of meatball recipes on this blog.
 There are endless ways to prepare these succulent little treasures.
 This happens to be one of my healthy and incredibly satisfying favorites.

-Some Notes: They key to making this dish taste both authentic and fresh is using restraint with the spices and using the best tomato products you can find.
-I turn to Muir Glen Organic tomato products for all my recipes.
-They're fresh tasting and full of flavor.
+They key to making this dish taste both authentic and fresh is using restraint with the spices and using the best tomato products you can find.
+I turn to Muir Glen Organic tomato products for this recipe.

 The spices in this dish are common to Lebanese cooking and lend very soft warm notes against the freshness of the tomato sauce.
-The spices should be subtle, not over powering.
+The spices should be subtle, not overpowering.
 If you're not sure what a pinch or dash is, I've seen measuring spoon sets that have these tiny measurements.
-But I think you can manage to add a pinch of spice to the sauce by using your finger tips.
-A dash is a little bigger than a pinch.
 This kind of cooking will have you thinking intuitively.
 Make this recipe your own, adding more spice or less to your liking.

 Also, resist the urge to overcook the meatballs.
 They're very small and light.
 They cook quickly.